academic-initiative/documentation/how-to/sacloud/sacloud.md

 # Creating a new IBM Cloud Trial account and extend the trial duration with an IBM Cloud Feature Code

-**Note:** If you already have an IBM Cloud Lite account you can skip to Step 3 to apply the IBM Cloud Feature Code
+**Note:** If you already have an IBM Cloud Lite account you can skip to Step 3 to apply the IBM Cloud Feature Code.
+You can check your account type by visiting Manage > Account > Account Settings.
+The information will be displayed in the main section of the page.

 ### Step 1: Visit [IBM Cloud](https://cloud.ibm.com/registration/trial) and complete the new account registration form.